PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Introduction

 \section{Introduction}

-Traditional conversational agents interact in a reactive manner and rely on end users to formulate specific queries and ask the right questions.
-While recent language-based agents introduce proactive behaviors, most forms of proactivity remain grounded in what users already know.
+While traditional conversational agents rely on end users to express their needs, proactive agents move beyond \textit{reactive} interactions by anticipating user needs.
+In practice, most approaches remain anchored in what users explicitly express or can readily surface.
 Clarification-based interventions address either \emph{known unknowns}, by eliciting missing specifications \citep{zhang-etal-2024-ask,deng-etal-2024-dont,hahn2025proactive}, or \emph{unknown knowns}, by prompting users to surface implicit assumptions \citep{Huang2024PromptingEA}.
 Other approaches extrapolate from observable context or environment \citep{lu2024proactiveagent,dong-etal-2025-protod}.
-However, such interventions, when insufficiently grounded in user intent, risk being mistimed or misaligned, ultimately degrading trust and interaction quality \citep{zargham2022understanding,Chen2025NeedHelp,diebel2025ai,Pu2025Assistance}.
+However, such proactive interventions risk being mistimed or misaligned, degrading trust and interaction quality \citep{zargham2022understanding,Chen2025NeedHelp,diebel2025ai,Pu2025Assistance}.

-Additionally, existing methods do not explicitly address \emph{unknown unknowns}~\cite{none_too_solid}: task-relevant considerations that are neither articulated by the user nor readily inferable from context.
-Such gaps often drive learning and exploration, but introducing them indiscriminately risks disrupting user intent.
-We therefore frame effective assistance as a problem of \emph{calibrating personalization and proactivity}: deciding when to remain anchored in explicit user intent and when to activate implicit dimensions.
-As illustrated in Figure~\ref{fig:motivation}, in a coding query these implicit dimensions may include broader goals, input structure, project longevity, technology preferences, or scaling considerations.
+This limitation stems from the absence of a deeper understanding of users’ knowledge and ignorance. \textit{Knowledge gaps}, task-relevant considerations that lie outside the user’s awareness and are not readily inferable from context, are critical for successful task completion.
+Failing to account for such gaps can lead to incomplete or suboptimal outcomes.
+We refer to such gaps as \emph{unknown unknowns}~\cite{none_too_solid}, i.e., unknowns with respect to a user.

+Furthermore, what a user knows determines what they do not know~\cite{kaur2026knowing}.
+We operationalize this by identifying \textit{dimensions}: task-related aspects that represent important considerations relevant to a given query.
+To this end, \textbf{DGA}, a fine-tuned LLM, learns to model the distribution of dimensions across domain-specific tasks.
+Given a user’s history and query, it extracts explicit dimensions from the input and then identifies implicit dimensions, i.e., user knowledge gaps, using the learned distribution.
+Figure~\ref{fig:motivation} illustrates this process.
+For a simple sorting query, beyond the explicitly stated algorithm choice, such dimensions include input structure (e.g., randomness, duplicates), performance constraints, and scalability considerations.